How to Plot Your 2019 Volunteer Roles Like a Champion

 And, the good news?
 We’ve got a tool for that.
 Our free Volunteer Resourcing Plan Template helps you keep all of this info in one tidy document (see below).

 As a final step, list all agency programs (or departments) and the number of volunteers engaged by type on one page.
 If the department does not engage volunteers, list them and put zeros in each box.

 This is how you will gently apply peer pressure to expand volunteer involvement across your agency.

 This sheet will help everyone see, at a glance, how volunteers are utilized and where the opportunities and gaps live.
-It also helps everyone quickly assess whether or not roles are diversified across the volunteer spectrum, and help you give public kudos to those departments who are encouraging deep involvement.
+Everyone will be able to quickly assess whether or not roles are diversified across the volunteer spectrum.
+And, you’ll be giving public kudos to those departments who are encouraging deep involvement.

 And, yes, this sheet is also part of the Volunteer Resourcing Plan Template.